grafana/tempo/docs/tempo/website/configuration/_index.md

     # used set in the metrics_generator config block.
     [metrics_generator_collection_interval: <duration>]

+    # Per-user flag of the registry collection operation.
+If set, the registry will not be
+    # collected and no samples will be exported from the metrics-generator.
+The metrics-generator
+    # will still ingest spans and update its internal counters, including the amount of active
+    # series.
+To disable metrics generation entirely, clear metrics_generator_processors for this
+    # tenant.
+    #
+    # This setting is useful if you wish to test how many active series a tenant will generate, without
+    # actually writing these metrics.
+    [metrics_generator_disable_collection: <bool> | default = false]

     # Tenant-specific overrides settings configuration file.
 The empty string (default
     # value) disables using an overrides file.
     [per_tenant_override_config: <string> | default = ""]